10th Circuit hears Denver, officer's request to overturn $14M jury verdict after 2020 protests

 Members of the Colorado-based federal appeals court considered on Wednesday whether a judge committed errors in the 2022 civil trial where jurors found Denver liable for $14 million for violating the constitutional rights of protesters.

 In the first lawsuit of many to culminate in a jury trial, 12 plaintiffs largely succeeded in arguing Denver’s own actions violated their First Amendment rights, Fourth Amendment rights or both during the demonstrations that began in May 2020.
-Protesters in Denver and across the world reacted to the police killing of George Floyd in Minneapolis, only for law enforcement to use chemicals, projectiles and other force against them.
+Protesters in Denver and across the world reacted to the police killing of George Floyd in Minneapolis.
+Law enforcement used chemicals, projectiles and other force against them.

 During oral arguments to a three-judge panel of the U.S. Court of Appeals for the 10th Circuit, the city focused on two of its contentions: That the trial judge erred by allowing testimony from the city’s former police monitor, Nicholas Mitchell, about his investigation, and by giving a legally inadequate instruction to the jury.